Skip to content

 Orchard Link

 Orchard Link in Devon is a volunteer-run, not-for-profit group dedicated to preserving traditional orchards and local fruit varieties.
-They support orchard owners, apple and cider enthusiasts, and community groups across South Devon.
-Its mission is to save traditional orchards, conserve heritage apple varieties, and encourage community involvement.
+They support orchard owners, apple and cider enthusiasts and community groups across south Devon.
+The group’s mission is to save traditional orchards, conserve heritage apple varieties and encourage community involvement.
 The group also promotes orchard restoration and planting, ensuring that these landscapes remain both productive and wildlife-friendly.
 By fostering knowledge exchange and hands-on skills, Orchard Link plays a vital role in keeping Devon’s orchard traditions alive.

 Orchards Live, North Devon